Dobatymo/data-algos/data-structures-and-algorithms.md

 - https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm
 - http://mathworld.wolfram.com/DijkstrasAlgorithm.html
 - uses method: 'dynamic programming'
-- solves 'shortest path problem' for non-negative weights in directed/undirected graphs in O(v^2) where v is the number of vertices
+- solves 'Shortest path problem' for non-negative weights in directed/undirected graphs in O(v^2) where v is the number of vertices
 - is a: 'graph algorithm'
 - variant implementation with Fibonacci heaps runs in O(e * v*log v) where e and v are the number of edges and vertices resp.
 - implemented in: 'Python scipy.sparse.csgraph.shortest_path(method='D')'